 |Previous College:||Northern Arizona, 2004|

 Lindsey Foster joined the Cal State Northridge women's basketball program as an assistant coach prior to the start of the 2010-11 season.
+She was promoted to Associate Head Coach before the start of the 2014-15 season.

 Before arriving at Cal State Northridge, Lindsey Foster was an assistant coach at UC Riverside since 2004.
 During the 2003-04 campaign, Foster served as an undergraduate assistant coach at her alma mater, Northern Arizona University.